MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 - The deadline is uniquely calculated for each device once the first installation attempt fails.
 For example, the deadline is set to three days.
 A device comes online two days after patch Tuesday and receives the update.
 Outlook is open so the update fails to apply in the background due to a running app.
 The three day deadline is now applied.
 - If the deadline passes, a prompt is shown to the user, offering the option to close their applications now or postpone the installation.
-- Users can postpone the update installation for up to 48 hours before a final two-hour countdown is shown.
+- Users can postpone the update installation three times for two hours each, before a final two-hour countdown is shown.
+If the deadline is around seven hours past already, the user can postpone only once.
 - When the countdown reaches zero, the system saves open files, closes necessary applications, applies the update, and then reopens the applications and files.
 User downtime is less than five minutes.
-- "If the deadline is set to zero, users immediately receive a prompt to update if apps are open, with the option to delay the update.
+- If the deadline is set to zero, users immediately receive a prompt to update if apps are open, with the option to delay the update.
 - When users choose to postpone, the update can still be applied under other conditions.
 For example, if the device reboots or if [Update Under Lock](https://techcommunity.microsoft.com/t5/microsoft-365-blog/update-under-lock-improved-update-experience-for-microsoft-365/ba-p/3618901) applies.

 To configure the deadline, follow these steps: